-· Ecological Clerk of Works (ECoW) Ecological Clerk of Works as required under condition 3.2.1.4 of the Marine Licence. primarily, but not exclusively, for environmental liaison to establish and maintain effective communications between the Licensee, contractors, stakeholders, conservation groups and other users of the sea during the period in which licensed activities authorised under this licence are undertaken.
-Environmental State- ment (ES) The Statement submitted by the Company on 1 August 2011 as part of the Application.
+Ecological Clerk of Works (ECoW) Ecological Clerk of Works as required under condition 3.2.1.4 of the Marine Licence. primarily, but not exclusively, for environmental liaison to establish and maintain effective communications between the Licensee, contractors, stakeholders, conservation groups and other users of the sea during the period in which licensed activities authorised under this licence are undertaken.
+Environmental Statement (ES) The Statement submitted by the Company on 1 August 2011 as part of the Application.
 Inter-array cables Electricity cables connecting the WTGs.
-Key Contractors The contractors appointed for the installation of the individual components of the Development such as Cables and WTGs.
 Marine Licence Licence issued by the Scottish Ministers under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Export Cable Corridor.
 Offshore Consents Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC; Declarations granted under section 36A of the Electricity Act 1989 to extinguish public rights of navigation so far as they pass through those places within the territorial sea where structures forming part of the Offshore Wind Farm are to be located; and Marine Licence under Part 4 of the Marine (Scotland) Act 2010 for construction works and deposits of substances or objects in the Scottish Marine Area in relation to the Offshore Wind Farm and Export Cable Corridor.
-Offshore Export Cables (OECs) The offshore export cables (and all associated cable protections) connecting the wind farm to the onshore export cables.
+Offshore Export Cables (OECs) The offshore export cables (and all associated cable protections) connecting the WTGs to the onshore export cables.
 Offshore Export Cable Corridor (OECC) The consented area within which the offshore export cables will be laid up to MHWS.
 Offshore Export Cable Corridor Landfall The location where the offshore export cables come ashore.
 Onshore export cables The cables connecting the offshore export cables from the land fall to the onshore substation.
 Section 36 Consent Consent granted under section 36 of the Electricity Act 1989 for the construction and operation of the EOWDC.
-Subcontractor Any Contractor/Supplier (individual or firm) providing services to the project, hired by the Key Contractors (not AOWFL).
-Supplementary Envi- ronmental Information Statement (SEIS) The Statement submitted to the Scottish Ministers by the Company on 6 th August 2012 as part of the Application.
+Subcontractor Any Contractor/Supplier (individual or firm) providing services to the project, hired by the Contractors (not AOWFL).
+Supplementary Environmental Information Statement (SEIS) The Addendum submitted to the Scottish Ministers by the Company on 6 th August 2012 as part of the Application.
 Target Burial Depth The burial depth that is planned for the cables to be installed to (distance from the sea bed level to the top of the cable).
 Vessel Management Plan (VMP) The Plan to be submitted for approval under Condition 24 of the Section 36 Consent.